 Now, please think about your overall satisfaction with the NWS.

 First, please consider all of your experiences with the NWS.
-Using a 10-point scale on which 1 means Very Dissatisfied and 10 means Very Satisfied, how satisfied are you with the NWS?
+Using a 10-point scale on which 1 means Very Dissatisfied and 10 means Very Satisfied (11=not applicable), how satisfied are you with the NWS?

-Using a 10-point scale on which 1 now means Falls Short of your Expectations and 10 means Exceeds your Expectations, to what extent has the NWS fallen short of, or exceeded your expectations?
+Using a 10-point scale on which 1 now means Falls Short of your Expectations and 10 means Exceeds your Expectations (11=not applicable), to what extent has the NWS fallen short of, or exceeded your expectations?

 Now, imagine what an ideal organization providing weather information would be like.
 How well do you think the NWS compares with that ideal organization you just imagined?
-Please use a 10-point scale on which 1 means Not Very Close to the Ideal, and 10 means Very Close to the Ideal.
+Please use a 10-point scale on which 1 means Not Very Close to the Ideal, and 10 means Very Close to the Ideal (11=not applicable),

 Desired Outcomes

-Using a 10-point scale where 1 means Not at all Likely and 10 means Very Likely, how likely would you be to take action based on the information you receive from the NWS?
+Using a 10-point scale where 1 means Not at all Likely and 10 means Very Likely (11=not applicable), how likely would you be to take action based on the information you receive from the NWS?

-Using a 10-point scale, on which 1 means Not at all Likely and 10 means Very Likely, how likely are you to use the NWS as a source of weather information in the future?
+Using a 10-point scale, on which 1 means Not at all Likely and 10 means Very Likely (11=not applicable), how likely are you to use the NWS as a source of weather information in the future?

-Using a 10-point scale on which 1 means Not at all likely and 10 means Very likely, how likely are you to recommend the NWS to a colleague or friend?
+Using a 10-point scale on which 1 means Not at all likely and 10 means Very likely (11=not applicable), how likely are you to recommend the NWS to a colleague or friend?

 How can the NWS improve its products and services, today or in the future, to better meet your needs?
 (Capture)